Sandeeprawat313/Online-Food-Delivery-Web-Services/README.md

 - Bill Module

 ## Features
-- Customer and Admin authentication & validation with session uuid.
+- Customer and Admin authentication & validation with session uniqueId.
 - Admin Features:
  - Only registered admins with valid session id can do the CRUD operations like add/update/delete.
  - Admin can add restaurants and food items.